qzq92/LLM_Provider_Cloud_API_StatusDashboard/README.md

 - The dashboard uses RSS feeds and status pages to determine service availability
 - Some services may show "Unknown" status if their status pages are not accessible or layout has changed
-- Chrome browser is required for Gemini status monitoring
+- Chrome browser is required for Gemini, Alibaba Cloud, and Dify status monitoring
 - The dashboard uses async operations for better performance and user experience
 - All status checks run concurrently for faster loading times
 - Simple and clean user interface with essential functionality